apawate/apawate.github.io/docs/status.md

 ### Set

-Waiting for [my CS teacher](https://github.com/psmaker) to approve me releasing it as of 5/14.
+**The game of set is now public!** Contribute by forking and making a pull request, or asking me at school (if you're a Lynbrook student) to be added directly as a contributor.
 It was originally developed for my CS project this year.
 It comes with features such as realtime multiplayer modes over the internet!

 ### Dog